 For many people, a trip to Thailand means exploring world-famous Thai cuisine.
 The use of fresh herbs, the flaming hot stir-fries, the tasty curries… we can all picture it.
 However, once they’ve arrived in the Land of Smiles, most tourists stick to what’s familiar and end up eating Pad Thai and fried rice for weeks.
 This guide will provide some insight into what Thai cuisine really has to offer and give you the confidence to order one of the many other delicious local dishes.

 Thai people really love to eat.
 It’s one of the defining aspects of Thailand’s culture.
 Everywhere you go, everywhere you look, you’ll see restaurants, street food vendors and people eating.
+Where most countries focus on the four (actually five) flavours, namely saltiness, sweetness, sourness, bitterness and savoury (also known as umami), the Thai cuisine replaces the bitterness with spiciness.
+But the level of spiciness really depends on the type of Thai food.
 To really understand Thai cuisine, it’s important to know that there are strong regional differences.
 You can divide Thailand into four different food regions: